-Visitors from the US are drawn to Spain for its birdlife, more than any other types of animals.
+Visitors are drawn to Spain for its birdlife, more than any other types of animals.
 The variety of birds of prey alone is a big draw.
 From the majesty of the Bearded Vulture, the Lammergeier or Bone Breaker, to the delicacy and rarity of Dupont’s Lark, Spain can satisfy the most ardent birder.

 Photo credit: Roger Sanmarti, Photo Logistics, Bearded Vulture

 Griffon, Egyptian and Black Vultures soar over the mountainsides and into the gorges, along with Spanish Imperial, Bonelli’s and Golden Eagles, Black-winged Kites and Eurasian Eagle Owls.

 Great and Little Bustards, Pin-tailed Sandgrouse and Eurasian Cranes roam the grasslands, while Capercaillie, Black Woodpeckers and Azure-winged Magpies inhabit the woodlands and White and Black Storks build their nests on the roofs of townhouses.

 In the wetlands, Greater Flamingos share salt pans and rice paddies with Glossy Ibis, Purple, Squacco and Black-crowned Night Herons, Spoonbills and Little Bitterns.
 Lakes and their margins house Red-crested Pochards, Black-winged Stilts, Avocets and Collared Pratincoles.
 In the reedbeds there are Zitting Cisticolas, Cetti’s and Savi’s Warblers, and Eurasian Penduline Tits.